pwscup/pwssite/2021/markdown/cup21_e.md

 </div>

 ## What' new
 - Aug.
+18th, 2021:
-18th, 2021: Added participating teams list.
-Added a document describing [how to share and upload files (Japanese)](./Images/docs/README.pdf).
+    - Added participating teams list.
+    - Added a document describing [how to share and upload files (Japanese)](./Images/docs/README.pdf) and [the contest data set](./Nhanes.html).
+    - Update the schedule (The anonymization phase of preliminary round and the review of the preliminary round)
 - July 31st, 2021: [The introduction movie of PWS Cup 2021](https://www.youtube.com/watch?v=5iItc_uT9hk) has been released.
 - July 22nd, 2021: [The entry form](https://forms.gle/b2gBRWQnkRifPWcC6) has been opened.
 - July 18th, 2021: Added the schedule, the privacy policy, and the entry page.